 These risks should be identified and controlled by businesses operating in the road transport industry and their supply chains.

-Workplace Health and Safety Queensland (WHSQ) is running a campaign to reduce fall related incidents within the transport industry and its supply chain.
-The campaign's main objective is to work with industry to find out what the problems are and develop practical tools and case studies to address these.
+Workplace Health and Safety Queensland (WHSQ) ran a campaign to reduce fall related incidents in the transport industry and its supply chains.
+The main objective of the campaign was to work with industry to explore the key risks and develop practical tools and case studies to help manage these risks.
+Across Queensland,

 - Industry campaign report – Preventing workers falling from trucks (PDF, 0.53 MB)

 - Tool - Risk identification and action plan tool (PDF, 0.47 MB).